basho/riak_kv/docs/NextGenREPL.md

 ### Full-Sync Reconciliation and Repair - Step by Step

 The `riak_kv_ttaaefs_manager` controls the full-sync replication activity of a node.
 Each node is configured with a single peer with which it is to run full-sync checks and repairs, assuming that across the cluster sufficient peers to sufficient clusters have been configured to complete the overall work necessary for that cluster.
-Ensuring this is an administrator responsibility, it is not something determined automatically by Riak.
+Ensuring there are sufficient peer relations is an administrator responsibility, there are no re-balancing or re-scaling scenarios during failure scenarios.

 The `riak_kv_ttaaefs_manager` is a source side process.
 It will not attempt to repair any discovered discrepancies where the remote cluster is ahead of the local cluster - the job of the process is to ensure that a remote cluster is up-to-date with the changes which have occurred in the local cluster.
+For mutual full-sync replication, there will be a need for an equivalent configuration on the peer cluster.

 The `riak_kv_ttaaefs_manager` has a schedule of work obtained from the configuration.
 The schedule has wants, the number of times per day that it is desired that this manager will: